 Learning more about church history may help understand why the Church of God is as it is today.
-Here are some articles related to church history that you may find to be of value:
+Here are some booklets and articles related to church history that you may find to be of value:

 The History of Early Christianity Are you aware that what most people believe is not what truly happened to the true Christian church?
 Do you know where the early church was based?
 Do you know what were the doctrines of the early church?
 Is your faith really based upon the truth or compromise?

 The Churches of Revelation 2 & 3 Do they matter?
 Most say they must, but act like they do not.
 This article contains some history about the Church of God (sometimes referred to as the continuation of Primitive Christianity) over the past 2000 years.
 It also discusses the concept of church eras.